-Invasion of the Body Snatchers was the landmark science fiction film released in 1956 that grossed over 1.2 million dollars.
-It expertly played on the post-war paranoia and established itself as an anchor for future sci-fi classics, including other adaptions of the same story.
+Invasion of the Body Snatchers was the landmark science fiction film released in 1956.
+It tapped into the post-war paranoia and established itself as an anchor for future sci-fi classics, including other adaptions of the same story.

 1. The pods cost $30,000.

 The film was shot in just 23 days for a cost of approximately $380,000.
 That makes the pods about 7% of the budget.
-At the time, some considered the film to be a B picture, but the lasting legacy of the film, which also influenced the 1978 version.
+At the time, some considered the film to be a B picture, but the movie made close to $1.2 million at the box office!

 2. No one liked the film’s title.